|

 - Anxiety

-The reason alcohol numbs pain comes down to brain chemistry.
-When you drink, levels of GABA (gamma aminobutyric acid) increase.
-This brain chemical calms the mind and body.
-In addition, alcohol boosts dopamine levels, activating the pleasure center of the brain.
-Once the alcohol wears off, levels of both chemicals plummet.
+Alcohol also boosts dopamine levels, activating the pleasure center of the brain.
+Once it wears off, levels of both chemicals plummet.

 The Importance of Grieving